codingFerryman/Social-Sentiment-Analysis/readme.md

 ## Dependencies

-To run the code on ETHz's HPC, please load the module as:
+To run the code on ETHz's HPC, the modules needed are loaded as:

 ```bash
 module load gcc/6.3.0 python_gpu/3.8.5 hdf5/1.10.1 eth_proxy